TheoChem-VU/PyFrag/docs/install.rst

 Dependencies: in order to run pyfrag, the following programs should be installed: ::
    1. ADF_         (computational engine)
-  2. qmworks_     (workflow manage engine, however, it is needed to be replaced by the modified version)
+   2. qmflows_     (workflow manage engine, however, it is needed to be replaced by the modified version)
    3. bokeh_       (to show the website.)
    4. fabric_      (to connect remote machine and transfer files.)

 **Notes:**